 The Young Musicians Program is made up of two projects: the Inverness School Music Program which provides two weekly classes during school to kindergarteners and first-graders, and the Point Reyes Children's Choir which is an after-school program teaching music, singing and performance skills to local children up to age 12.

 Point Reyes Children's Choir New for ages 6-12 Starts Sept.
 7, 2017 Thursdays after school at the Dance Palace

-The Young Musicians Program is designed to build musicianship to our local youth from the ground up, using a fully integrated system of vocal and whole-body music training for skills that will last a lifetime.
+The Inverness School Program is designed to build musicianship to our local youth from the ground up, using a fully integrated system of vocal and whole-body music training for skills that will last a lifetime.

 A pilot series for the Young Musicians Program began in October 2016 with two weekly classes at Inverness school for kindergarteners and first-graders.
-The program is designed to follow children into West Marin elementary school and to supplement its current music programs.
 Children enrolled in West Marin schools are nearly 60% Latino.

 About the Instructor

 Program coordinator Sarah Cane approached Sound Orchard with this program proposal in early 2016.
 With a masters degree in music and extensive vocal and choral training, Sarah was awarded a scholarship to study music education and choral conducting for a year at the Kodály Institute in Hungary.
 She has taught music to every level, K-12, in her 30 years of teaching, including at Peninsula School in Menlo Park, Addison Elementary and Jordan Middle School in Palo Alto.
 She is now living in West Marin and devoting her professional life to making music with young people.